doron2402/Exblog/README.md

 ## Node js application:

 ### What do we use here:
+	* before starting follow this guide to install redis: http://redis.io/topics/quickstart
+	* after installing redis run the redis server by typing "redis-server", you can check if the server is running by opening a new tab and type "redis-cli" and than type "keys *"
+	* running node, just get into Exblog and type: "npm install && node app.js"
 	1. we use node.js of course.
 	2. express as server.
 	3. handlebars for template engine.